 For the chemical evaluation, model outputs are compared with the INDAAF in-situ measurement database.
-To complement this local evaluation we also compare model outputs to CAMS chemical reanalysis data (Inness et al., 2019; Wagner et al., 2021), to outputs from the state-of-the-art chemistry transport model GEOS-Chem (Goddard Earth Observing System-Chemistry; GEOS-Chem, 2020), and to ground-level NO2 concentrations derived from OMI and TROPOMI satellite NO2 observations (Cooper et al., 2022).
+To complement this local evaluation we also compare model outputs to CAMS chemical reanalysis data (Inness et al., 2019; Wagner et al., 2021), to outputs from the state-of-the-art chemistry transport model GEOS-Chem (Goddard Earth Observing System-Chemistry; GEOS-Chem, 2020), to ground-level NO2 concentrations derived from OMI and TROPOMI satellite NO2 observations (Cooper et al., 2022) and to the OMI/Aura-derived tropospheric NO2 columns dataset (Lamsal et al., 2021) over the period 2010-2013.